"A SUSPENSEFUL AND SATISFYING THRILLER" - Toronto Star

 "JASON BOURQUE'S MODEST, PROFICIENT THRILLER "DRONE" SCRUTINIZES THE ETHICS OF WARFARE BY REMOTE CONTROL" - New York Times

 In 2007 Jason co-wrote and co-directed the theatrical documentary "Shadow Company" narrated by Gerard Butler.
-An in-depth look into the private military industry, the festival hit (SXSW, Hot Docs) was reviewed favourably in the New York Times, Chicago Tribune, Variety and has been used as a teaching tool for the US Senate.
+A ground-breaking look into the global soldier of fortune industry, the festival hit (SXSW, Hot Docs) was reviewed favorably in the New York Times, Chicago Tribune, Variety and has been used as a teaching tool for the US Senate.
 Jason co-directed "Darwin's Brave New World" for CBC and ABC Australia, an award-winning docu-drama series shot in five countries.
-"Music For Mandela", his last feature documentary shot throughout South Africa and the UK, won the People's Choice Award at the Amnesty International Film Festival.
+"Music for Mandela", his last feature documentary (writer/ director) shot throughout South Africa and won the People's Choice Award at the Amnesty International Film Festival.

-One of the most prolific genre screenwriters on the west coast, Jason has written over twenty-five produced features, mows and episodic scripts with several high-profile projects slated for 2019.
-As a script doctor and ghost writer, he has worked on theatrical films with budgets up to 40 million.
-Recent releases include "The Fixer" starring Eric Dane, a four part mini-series for Sonar, Muse Entertainment and FOX UK.
-Jason served as an executive story editor and writer (2 episodes) on the new high-octane thriller series "Insomnia" shot in Moscow, released through STARZ International in 2018.
+A prolific genre screenwriter in Canada, Jason has written over 30 produced scripts for series, features, mini-series and MOWs and has several high-profile writing projects slated for 2022.
+As a script doctor and ghost writer, he has worked on theatrical films with budgets up to 40 million including for famed Marvel producer Avi Arad.
+His work has aired on Disney XD, SyFy, NBC UK and Lifetime.
+Recent writing credits include "The Fixer, a mini-series for Sonar Entertainment and episodes for the new high-octane thriller series “Insomnia” for Starz International and Crackle TV .

-Recently Jason directed two episodes of the world's first English / Arabic Sci-fi series "Medinah" in Qatar.
-It was introduced at Comic-Con International, making the Rolling Stones "Top 25 Things to See List".
-"Upcoming releases include "Hotwired in Suburbia", his sequel to the Leo-nominated Netflix original "Counterfeiting in Suburbia".
+Recently Jason directed two episodes of "Medinah", the world's first Arabic / English science fiction series shot in Qatar.
+It was introduced at Comic-Con International, making the Rolling Stones’ "Top 25 Things to See List".
+As a producer, feature releases include the romantic comedy “The Right One” distributed by Lionsgate and the LGBTQ family drama “When Time Got Louder” starring Willow Shields of the Hunger Games series.